Negative Consequences of Sexual Behavior at Work

 Why Sexy Isn't Better: How Sexual Behavior Can Submarine Your Career

 Women who wear short skirts that display a lot of leg may be overlooked for promotion and pay increases.
 So says a recent study conducted by Tulane University.
 Overt sexual behavior at work, whether men and women are consciously aware of it, or not, can submarine your career.

 Tulane professor Arthur Brief and colleagues Suzanne Chan-Serafin, Jill Bradley and Marla Watkins searched recent studies and literature and found little about the consequences of sexy dressing and sexual behavior at work.
 (Most available research studied sexual harassment.)
-So, they conducted their own study that will be presented at the Academy of Management annual meeting.
+So, they conducted their own study that was presented at an Academy of Management annual meeting.

-The study sought to measure whether sexy dressing and sexual behavior negatively impacted the careers of women - and the researchers found that they did.
+The study sought to measure whether sexy dressing and sexual behavior negatively had an impact on the careers of women—and the researchers found that they did.

 According to the article in USA Today, "in the first study to make plain the negative consequences of such behavior, 49% of 164 female MBA graduates said in a survey that they have tried to advance in their careers by sometimes engaging in at least one of 10 sexual behaviors, including crossing their legs provocatively or leaning over a table to let men look down their shirts."

 Consequences of Engaging in Sexual Behavior and Sexy Dress

 The researchers found that the women who claimed that they never engaged in such sexual behavior had earned an average of three promotions.